vippsas/vipps-login-api/vipps-login-api.md

 ##### Polling

 * Long polling as described in [the CIBA standard](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#token_request) is currently not supported
-* Remember not to poll more often than indicated by the `interval` parameter returned from the [authentication request](#authentication-request-httpsopenidnetspecsopenid-client-initiated-backchannel-authentication-core-1_0htmlauth_request).
+* Remember not to poll more often than indicated by the `interval` parameter, returned from the [authentication request](#authentication-request).

 #### Error responses